 McLeodGanj town, Central Tibetan Administration Headquarters and Hill station in Dharamsala – Image Courtesy : Wikimedia

 Tenzin Gyatso, 14th Dalai Lama, , established Dharamsala as his residence and the headquarters of the ‘Central Tibetan Administration’, the Tibetan government in Exile, after his exile from Tibet, following the 1959 Tibetan uprising.
 The headquarters was initially at Mussoorie and was shifted to Dharamsala in 1960.
 The 14th Dalai Lama and thousands and thousands of his Tibetan Buddhist followers in exile were allowed to establish their base in Dharamsala by India.
-To teach their children about Buddhist teachings, and to impart them with their Language, culture, religion and history, his holiness the Dalai Lama established schools in the region.
+To teach their children about teachings of Buddha and to impart them with their Language, culture, religion, history, etc, his holiness the Dalai Lama established schools in the region.
 HH Dalai Lama (HH denotes His Holiness) also helped those in exile in agricultural settlement.

 Central Tibetan Administration in McLeodGanj, Dharamsala is also known as “Little Lhasa” (Lhasa is the administrative capital of Tibet).
 Other than the schools on Buddhist teachings, they also undertake development projects for the welfare of Tibetan’s health, cultural and economic development.
 Tibetan Institute of Performing Arts was established in the year 1959 and Central Institute of Higher Tibetan Studies was established as the primary university for Tibetan higher education in India.
 Many of the monasteries and nunneries were re-founded by the Dalai Lama.